carlosvegagc/HighRes-YOLO/README.md

 # HighRes-Yolo
-Model for using the YOLO core in its version 3 and 4 for object detection on large models.
+Model for using the YOLO core in its version 3 and 4 for object detection on large images.
 Works by including a previous and posterior layers for image slicing and recombination.

 ## General Info